A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 Here $\mu^e_0=\mu^{K^-}_l, \mu^e_1 = \mu^{K^+}_m$, where $\hat{x}_l$ and $\hat{x}_m$ are the reference directions normal to $e$ on $K^-$ and $K^+$, respectively.
 Similarly, the facet $e$ is the image of $\hat{x}_l = \hat{x}^e_0$ under $F_{K^-}$ and that of $\hat{x}_m = \hat{x}^e_1$ under $F_{K^+}$.

-The matrices $E^e$ are sparse in any discretization with shape functions that have an interior-interface decomposition, such as the GLL nodal functions $\{\ell_j\}$ and the hierarchical Lobatto functions $\{l_j\}$.
-Since $\hat{\phi}_j(\pm 1)$ is zero except for a single value of $j\in [0, p]$, each term in \eqref{eq:interior_stiffness} and \eqref{eq:dirichlet_stiffness} corresponds to a single non-zero entry, a non-zero column, and a non-zero row, as can be seen from Figure \ref{fig:ipdg_facet}.
-Due to the interior-interface decomposition of $\hat{S}$, the transformed matrices $\hat{S}^\top E^e_{rs} \hat{S}$ maintain their sparsity.
+Some implementations of $\mathrm{DQ}_p$ do not feature an interior-interface decomposition and use the Gau{\ss}--Legendre (GL) nodal shape functions.
+The GL nodes do not include the endpoints, thus all shape functions have non-zero support at the facets, causing $E^e$ to be dense.
+The matrices $E^e$ are sparse for a basis with an interior-interface decomposition, such as the GLL Lagrange polynomials $\{\ell_j\}$, the hierarchical Lobatto polynomials $\{l_j\}$, and the FDM polynomials $\{\hat{s}_j\}$.
+Since $\hat{\phi}_j(\pm 1)$ is non-zero for a single $j\in \{0,p\}$, each term in \eqref{eq:interior_stiffness} and \eqref{eq:dirichlet_stiffness} corresponds to a non-zero entry, a non-zero row, and a non-zero column of $E^e$, respectively, as seen in Figure \ref{fig:ipdg_facet}.

-Most implementations of $\mathrm{DQ}_p$ do not feature an interior-interface decomposition and use the Gau{\ss}--Lobatto (GL) nodal shape functions which do not include the endpoints of the reference interval.
-This causes $E^e$ to be no longer sparse.
-We can still obtain a sparse $\tilde{A} = S^\top A S$ if we use a basis with interior-interface decomposition to define transformed matrices $\tilde{A}^K, \tilde{A}^e$.
-The transformed matrix $\tilde{A}$ is obtained from direct stiffness summation: